justazlo/ip-lookup/README.md

-# ip lookup
+# IP Lookup!
- Basic IP lookup tool programmed in python!
+- Basic IP lookup tool programmed in python!
+- believe it or not I don't work with API's that much.